Frequently asked questions

 10.01. - 20.01. for intensive courses

-What will happen if I have missed the registration period?
+What can I do if I have missed the registration period?

 Once the registration period has passed, you can be placed on a waiting list.
-If the waiting list is still open, you will see the button "waiting list" under the course.
+If the waiting list is open, you will see the button "waiting list" next to the course in the course offer.
 If a spot opens up, we will contact you.

 Usually yes.
 If not, we will contact you.

-In any case, after registering for the course, we will send you an email confirmation.
+In any case, after registration you will receive a confirmation via email.
 If you do not receive this email, please contact us via our contact form.
 Maybe there was a typo in your email address.

-Please note, that the registration is binding.
+Please note, that a registration is binding.
 You agree to pay all fees included in the course.

 3. CANCELLATION